jbomhold3/ApexDesignsSLDocs/towncontrol/citations.md

 :::image type="content" source="../images/towncontrol/citations/policemain.jpg" alt-text="Main":::

 ## Introduction
-Introduce in Version 1.
-Citations give towns ability to issue and track citations.
+Police Citations were introduced in Version 1.
+Police Citations give towns the ability to issue and track citations.
 Version 4 does not change this area much.
-We did a little reorganization on the form to make it flw better.
-Charges have also changed to accept an unlimited amount from the static three in before, We have also added a narrative field for them highly requested.Citations are shared between legal and police however each section has different abilities.
+We did a little reorganization on the form to make it flow better.
+Charges have also updated to accept an unlimited amount from the static three in before.

+Additionally, we added a narrative field for them.
+This feature was highly requested.
+Citations are shared between legal and police.
+However, each section has different abilities.

 ## Creating a record Police/Legal.
 Click the new icon at the right of the screen.
 Use the citizen search to pre-fill data or type it in yourself.
-Input any information required prior to hitting submit stand near the person your issuing the citation to in world and attach the police tablet then click submit.
-This will give the person in world an option to sign, pay, or refuse to sign the citation.
+Input any information required before hitting submit stand near the person you're issuing the citation to in Second Life and attach the police tablet, then click submit the form.
+Doing so will give the person in Second Life an option to sign, pay, or refuse to sign the citation.

 :::image type="content" source="../images/towncontrol/citations/new.jpg" alt-text="Edit":::

 ## Editing a record Police/Legal.
-If you have the ability click the edit icon.
+Users with the ability can click the edit icon.
 Update the data as required and hit submit.

 ## Deleting a record.
-If you have the ability click the trash icon to delete.
+Users with the ability can click the trash icon to delete.

 ## Mark as paid Legal Only
-Click the cash icon and the citation will be marked as paid.
+Users with the ability can click the cash icon.
+Doing so will mark the citation as paid.

 :::image type="content" source="../images/towncontrol/citations/legalmain.jpg" alt-text="Main":::